Rebalancing with Linear and Quadratic Costs: Introduction

 The remainder of the paper is organized as follows.
 Section \ref{sec:model} describes the model.
-Our main results are presented in Section \ref{sec:main}, and complemented by formal asymptotics for small trading costs in Section \ref{sec:asymptotics}.
-Subsequently, we present some numerical examples.
-The results are derived heuristically in Section \ref{heuristic}, and proved rigorously in Section \ref{sec:proofs}.
+Our main results are presented in Section~\ref{sec:main}.
+Subsequently, we illustrate them with some numerical examples.
+Section~\ref{heuristic} contains a heuristic derivation of our main results; our asymptotics are presented in Section~\ref{sec:asymptotics}.
+For better readability, all proofs are delegated to Section~\ref{sec:proofs}.